leokrahn/engr3/README.md

 ## CircuitPython_Distance_Sensor

-The goal of the assignment was to control a servo motor using 2 buttons.
-The code was made in CircuitPython.
-First I wired a servo and got it working with a loop code.
-Then I wired 2 buttons and got them to talk to the Serial Moniter.
-Then I combined the 2 codes and added a couple things from online libraries.

-  Here is the code
+The goal of this assignment was to smoothly shift the color of a neopixel based on the distance from a ultrasonic sensor Here is the code

 ```python